IIIF/website/source/event/2022/cambridge/schedule.md

 * 9am-10am: Check-in
 * 10am-12pm: Opening plenary and sessions
 * 12pm-1:30pm: Lunch
-* 1:30pm-3:30pm: Sessions
+* 1:30pm-3:30pm: Sessions (see presentations listed below)
 * 3:30pm - 4pm: Break
-* 4pm-6pm: Sessions
+* 4pm-6pm: Sessions (see presentations listed below)
-* 7pm-9pm: Reception for IIIF Consortium members (to be held in an outdoor, covered location)
+* 7pm-9pm: General conference reception, open to all registered participants (to be held outdoors on the Harvard quad, under a tent in case of rain)

 ## June 8